FREQUENTLY ASKED QUESTIONS

 WHAT is the cost to participate in the Best Friends Pet Assisted Therapy training sessions?

 The cost of the orientation is free.
 However, if you want to join Best Friends Pet Assisted Therapy, the annual family membership dues are $25.
 Dues help to fund the orientation program.
 Part of your dues are used to print and publish a quarterly newsletter that is mailed to members to keep them informed of upcoming Best Friends events and activities.

 WHY does Best Friends Pet Assisted Therapy use a national pet therapy organization for registration?

-While the teaching staff of Best Friends Pet Assisted Therapy feels confident in preparing you and your pet for participation in this volunteer field, we believe that the national pet therapy groups provide superior liability insurance and enable you and your pet to practice in any of the fifty states.
+While the orientation staff of Best Friends Pet Assisted Therapy feels confident in preparing you and your pet for participation in this volunteer field, we believe that the national pet therapy groups provide superior liability insurance and enable you and your pet to practice in any of the fifty states.
 This can be particularly beneficial for college students and those individuals who spend the colder months of the year in a warmer climate.

 WHEN are the sessions held?

 Best Friends conducts four 3-week (consecutive Saturdays) sessions each year.
 We respond to requests in the months between the sessions but winter and summer sessions have proven to be difficult to schedule due to unpredictable weather & vacation trips.

 Each of the sessions lasts approximately two hours.
 During the instructional portion of that time, potential handlers receive instruction about standard protocol for therapy teams in facilities as well as ways to determine if/when their pet is stressed in a variety of situations.
 In the laboratory portion of the session, potential teams are exposed to unfamiliar animals and people as well as unfamiliar sights, sounds and other sensory input to observe pets’ responses.